 The incorporation of manure or a cover crop, together with an addition of complete fertilizer (4-12-4), is the insurance of an auspicious start.

 Once established, complete fertilizers may be used which contain more nitrogen, and preferably those which are made at least partially of organic materials so as to last longer in the soil and be safer in the application.

 Such mixtures as 4-12-4 may be used at the rate of 2 pounds to 100 square feet, while the higher nitrogen mixtures should be applied at half this rate.

 Usually, about three doses during the season are sufficient, and when used the soil should be moist and after applying the fertilizer should be watered in.

 Roses do better in heavier soils.
-They require high nitrogen and high potassium, so that in addition to the complete fertilizer, nitrogen and potash may be needed during the season.
+They require high nitrogen and high potassium, so in addition to the complete fertilizer, nitrogen and potash may be needed during the season.

-Ammonium sulphate or nitrate of soda (1 ounce to 2 gallons of water, or 1 pound to 100 square feet) may be used for nitrogen, and hardwood ashes, tobacco stems, or muriate of potash for the potassium.
+Ammonium sulphate or nitrate of soda (1 ounce to 2 gallons of water, or 1 pound to 100 square feet) may be used for nitrogen, hardwood ashes, tobacco stems, or muriate of potash for the potassium.

 EVERGREENS may be treated at the start in a manner similar to lawns, but later on, the acid-forming fertilizers (cottonseed meal or tankage) are advantageous, particularly on rhododendrons and azaleas.

 LARGE TREES likewise require complete fertilizers.
 They are rarely fed enough.